Editor’s Note: This article was corrected on 11/25/24. Corrections are noted at the end of the article.

 “Any new money is going to help NEIU,” Dr. Brooke Johnson, NEIU’s Chair of the Sociology Department and representative to the Illinois Board of Higher Education (IBHE) Faculty Advisory Council, said of what SB 3965 can do for NEIU.
 “A lot of programs at NEIU are just shoestring, small budgets.
 People are working with, like nothing.
 There are very few resources.
 So I think any additional funding that comes in, has the potential to really transform NEIU.”

 SB 3965 does come with its own expenses.
-The new funding model would cost $1.4 billion every year over 10 years to fund.
+The new funding model would cost $135 million in annual investments over 10 years.
+This would lead to a total cost of $1.4 billion over that time period.

 The Current System